genixpro/kwola/README.md

 related to your environment or installation.
 Please submit an issue through Github and attach as much information as you can.
 Thanks!

+Side-note, if you are interested in running the full end-to-end test suite for Kwola, please run the following
+command:

+`[user@localhost]$ kwola_full_internal_test_suite`

 Usage
 =====